ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 -   The icon shown within the button
 -   When the button becomes visible (e.g. always visible, visible on hover/selection only, etc.)

-If the need arises to have configuration for the items listed above, or other details that are not listed, that can be evaluated and the API can be extended.
+If the need arises for a client to have more control of the menu button's configuration, the API can be extended at a later time.

 #### Specifying a column to include a menu button